francium/website/content/reading.md

 turned out the way it did.
 The book does not spend a lot of time on one particular period of time, it's very much a crash course.
 It's enough to provide a high level overview of our path here, but provides enough material to be a very enlightening read.

+### Stephenson, *Snow Crash*

+Snow Crash is like a movie in words.
+I pictured many events in the story as scenes taken out of a Hollywood movie -- car chases, explosions, gun fights, sword fights, and many other typical action movie scenes.
+Overall Snow Crash was a unique and thrilling experience -- besides some rather dull bits where people just stand around talking about ancient history and stuff.
+Given the book was written in the early 90s, it's really remarkable how well it holds up now and how accurately some details have come to be in reality.
+Definitely a book worth reading -- many enjoyable characters, Hiro and YT are really well developed characters with enjoyable dialog and story lings, and a thrilling overall story that keep you reading.

+As a side note, a general observation about Stephenson's writings, having read Snow Crash and The Diamond Age as of writing this, there is a lot of world building that's founded on some good and well thought-out idea about society and technology.
+Both books paint a very vivid picture of an alternative timeline of the world since the 20th century.
+Stephenson also make used to technical jargon that sometimes feels obtuse, such as emphasizing binary digits and power of two, but other times helps the story feel deeper and well grounded in logic and believable ideas.

+### Stephenson, *The Diamond Age, or A Young Lady's Illustrated Primer*

+After reading Snow Crash, I had high expectations.
+I was a bit disappointed, but maybe that was due to the radically different setting and style of the book.
+It's a standalone story and with not much, if any, connection to Snow Crash.
+I would've be interested in seeing connections to Snow Crash though.
+The story has different parallel character arcs that converge in the end.
+The story itself was fine, although I think it had some underlying connections I didn't fully try to understand which maybe the reason I didn't really feel satisfied at the end.
+That being said, the character development was good and decent enough to pull it all together.
+Overall though, not in my favorites.